-Financial success is top of mind for all business owners.
-After all, we create businesses to generate profit.
-Staying abreast of profit is a smart financial habit that helps you understand how well your organization is doing moneywise.
-For that reason, net income and profit are terms that all business owners must understand.
+Financial success is a goal for all business owners.
+Staying abreast of profit is a smart financial habit that helps you measure how well your organization is doing moneywise.
+While some business owners may use the terms net income and profit interchangeably, there are actually some important differences between them.

-We’ll explore net income and profit to help businesses better understand these crucial financial markers.
+To be sure that you are communicating your business’s financial results effectively, it is essential to thoroughly understand these two expressions and how they differ.
+We’ll explore net income and profit to help businesses better comprehend these crucial financial markers.

 Net income, also called net earnings or net profit, is equal to the sum of total income after expenses have been deducted.
-Net income is derived from various calculations, including total revenue, expenses and income streams during a specific timeframe.
-Additional streams include asset sales, amortization of assets, one-time payments for special occurrences and taxes.
+Net income is derived from various calculations, including total revenue, expenses and income streams during a specific time frame.
+Additional streams include sales of company assets, amortization of assets, one-time payments for special occurrences and business taxes.
 Expenses might include the costs associated with manufacturing products or interest paid on business loans.

-Analysts and investors who use net income to assist with company evaluations often consider the specific calculations used to determine the company’s taxable income in addition to net income totals.
+Analysts and potential investors in your business often consider the specific calculations used to determine the company’s taxable income in addition to net income totals.
 This is because net income figures may be manipulated through hiding expenses or other unethical techniques.

-Did you know?
-Some common expense fraud examples are fictitious purchases, padded reports, and inflated costs submitted for reimbursement.
+Some common expense fraud examples are fictitious purchases, padded reports and inflated costs submitted for reimbursement.

 Profit is the financial gain your business retains after you’ve taken care of expenses, taxes and other associated costs.
 To calculate your profit, subtract total expenses from your revenue.
 Profit is important because it tells an owner how the business is performing.

-If your business has any income, you have profit, but separating your profit into categories helps calculate your business’s true financial standing.
+If your business has any income, you have profit.
+However, separating your profit into categories helps calculate your business’s true financial standing.

 There are three different profit types:

-List each profit type on your business’ income statement to give stakeholders insight into your company’s overall performance.
+List each profit type on your business’s income statement to give stakeholders insight into your company’s overall performance.
 Here’s a closer look at calculating each profit type and why these numbers are crucial.